Pembroke Regional Hospital is following all public health advice in a rapidly changing context of the COVID-19 pandemic.

 In addition to the above, patients may welcome one visitor per day between the hours of 11:30 a.m. and 8:30 p.m. and may have a visit from their clergy/faith leader if the request for this visit has been approved by the Spiritual Care Coordinator and they have passed the screening at the hospital entrance.

 Can I accompany a friend or loved one to the Emergency Department or an outpatient appointment?

 Patients may designate one essential caregiver / care partner to accompany them while attending an outpatient appointment or the Emergency Department.
 If you are accompanying a friend or loved one to the Emergency Department, you may be asked to wait outside until the patient is brought to a designated room/treatment area.
 If you are accompanying a friend or loved one to a same-day procedure or surgery, you may be asked to wait outside or return when the procedure or surgery is complete.

 Can I visit a friend or loved one who is dying in hospital?

 Yes.
 Four visitors are allowed at a time in these circumstances if the patient’s room is large enough to allow for physical distancing.
 While there is no limit on the total number of different individuals who can visit, visits need to be coordinated with the care team and the Hospital.
 While it is difficult to be precise around when an individual is at end of life, this generally refers to the last week of life.

-•If a Family Caregiver/Care Partner does not follow the public health requirement during their time at the hospital, they will be asked to leave.
+•If an Essential Caregiver / Care Partner does not follow the public health requirement during their time at the hospital, they will be asked to leave.